apache/submarine/dev-support/cicd/HowToRelease.md

 export ASF_PASSWORD=yourApachePwd
 ./publish_release.sh $version $tag
 ```
 Then to view the staging repo, we can login the the https://repository.apache.org with the apache id.
-Click the "Staging Reposotories" in the left side of the web page.
+Click the "Staging Repositories" in the left side of the web page.
 And click "orgapachesubmarine-1001", then you will see the details of the repo including the URI.
 The URI is like this:
 "https://repository.apache.org/content/repositories/orgapachesubmarine-1001"

 ### Call A Vote For The Release Candidate